jfftck/XynHTML/README.md

 Runs a callback when any of the dependency signals change.

 ### derived(callback, dependencies)
 Creates a computed signal that updates based on other signals.
+Returns a signal with an additional `unsubscribeDerived()` method for cleanup.

 ### XynTag(tagName, props, children)
 Creates a new HTML element component.